 Norman Crowder (1960) introduced a competing model called branching programmes.
 Rather than moving all learners through an identical linear sequence, Crowder's programmes diagnosed errors and routed learners to different remedial or enrichment frames depending on their responses.
 A learner who chose a wrong answer would be directed to an explanation of why that answer was incorrect before being returned to the main sequence.
 Crowder argued that errors were informative rather than merely failures to avoid, and that a programme which never branched was not genuinely responsive to the learner.

 Teaching machines faded in the 1970s as focus moved to thought processes.
 Yet, their impact remains in today's edtech.
 Direct instruction uses small steps for learner success.
-Adaptive platforms and spaced repetition, like Crowder's (1960) branching programs, adjust to learner performance.
+Adaptive platforms and spaced repetition, like Crowder's (1960) branching programmes, adjust to learner performance.
 Instruction should respond to the learner's actions, a key idea from behaviourism.

 Task analysis is the behaviourist method of breaking complex behaviours into discrete, observable steps that can be taught and reinforced individually (Alberto and Troutman, 2013).
 Rather than instructing a learner to "write a paragraph," task analysis identifies each component: pick up pencil, write a capital letter, form the first word, leave a finger space, continue to end of line, start next line, write a full stop, re-read.
 Each step is taught until mastery, then chained together into the full sequence.